terrastruct/util-go/cmdlog/README.md

 l.SetTS(false)
-l.Error.Println("Nothing can be done in one trip.")
+l.Error.Println("Nothing can be done in one trip.") l.Error.Println(`Good day to let down old friends who need help.
+I believe in getting into hot water; it keeps you clean.`)
 ```

 Output is the screenshot above.
 You can run the example yourself.
 It's in